frbourassa/antigen_encoding_theory/README.md

 - `TBD`: the various panels... notebooks in supp_code/
 - `peptide_channel_diagrams.py`: to produce the supplementary figure cartoon explaining the channel capacity calculation procedure.
 - `projection_3d_movie.py`: code to generate animated three-dimensional graphs of time courses of cytokine concentrations and time integrals.
+- `reconstruction_linear_example.py`: cartoon illustrating why the cytokine manifold can't be perfectly reconstruction with linear regression alone.

 ## License information
-This repository is licensed under GPL-3.0 because one of its scripts (`estimate_channel_capacity_cce.ipynb`) uses the `channel-capacity-estimator` package from Grabowksi et al., 2019, which is also licensed under GPL-3.0.
+This repository is licensed under GPL-3.0 because one of the scripts (`estimate_channel_capacity_cce.ipynb`) uses the `channel-capacity-estimator` package from Grabowksi et al., 2019, which is also licensed under GPL-3.0.
 Other dependencies are licensed under the BSD 3-clause license, which is compatible with GPL-3.0.